Sarthory/fipe-consumer-api/README.md

 `dotnet ef database update --project FipeConsumer.Infrastructure --startup-project FipeConsumer.API`

-This will create the database, tables and associations.
+This will create the database, tables, and associations.

 ## Running the Project